 The socket has a rim of rubbery fibrocartilage called the labrum.
 The labrum acts as a gasket, sealing in joint fluid and maintaining lubrication and nutrition.
 In addition, numerous tendons surround the hip, as well as bursae, which are lubrication "cushions" where soft tissues glide over bony prominences.

 Our team of medical specialists is committed to joint-preserving treatment options for the hip.
 They are knowledgeable in a range of treatment options from the nonsurgical to the most complex.
 Our comprehensive team approach utilizes experts in the fields of orthopedics, radiology, physiatry, sports medicine, physical therapy, rheumatology, and bio-engineering.
 Working hand-in-hand with our researchers, our staff is constantly evaluating and improving our surgical techniques and investigating new approaches.

-As our understanding of structural abnormalities in the hip has increased, our specialists have been able to better identify underlying conditions in earlier stages, providing patients with more treatment options that help to preserve the integrity of the hip joint, including both arthroscopic and open surgical techniques.
+Through years of experience and research, our specialists have been able to better identify underlying conditions in earlier stages, providing patients with more treatment options that help to preserve the integrity of the hip joint, including nonsurgical options and minimally invasive arthroscopic surgical techniques.

 In addition to improved patient treatment and outcomes research, another focus of the Service is creating continuing education programs for the broader medical community about properly recognizing hip conditions and understanding when specialized care is needed.